UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 The cardinal rules of using spreadsheet programs for data:

-1. Put all your variables in columns - the thing you're measuring, like 'weight' or 'temperature'.
+1. Put all your variables in columns - the thing you're measuring, like 'weight', 'citation counts', or 'temperature'.
 2. Put each observation in its own row.
 3. Don't combine multiple pieces of information in one cell.
 Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
-4. Leave the raw data raw - don't change it!
+4. Again, leave the raw data raw - don't edit it!
+Securely store a copy of it.
 5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
-This ensures that anyone can use the data, and is required by most data repositories.
+This ensures that anyone can re-use the data and open it in many software applications without required dependencies.

 For instance, we're going to be working with data from a study of agricultural practices among farmers in two countries in eastern